Started Smoking… Meat!

 Salame di Brianza

-I agree, lately my blog’s flavor leans on the meaty side (sorry vegetarians).
-This all has to do with my latest fascination with cured meats, and the craft of Charcuterie I consider an art in itself.
+I agree, lately my blog’s flavor leans on the meaty side.
+This all has to do with my latest fascination with cured meats, and the craft of charcuterie I consider an art worthy of a pedestal.
 After some (failed) attempts at curing sausage, some of which grew beards (literally), I finally got a grip on some of the key rules, so here is the the first successful result – Salame di Brianza!

 Home Cured Pancetta